Serialized Fields

 Introduction

-In Highrise Studio, Serialized Fields are Lua variables that are visible and editable in the Inspector.
-By marking a variable as a Serialized Field, you can modify its value directly in the Studio Editor without changing the script code.
-This feature is useful for tweaking values, testing different configurations, and adjusting properties during runtime.
+Serialized Fields in Highrise Studio are Lua variables that can be edited in the Inspector panel.
+By marking a variable as a Serialized Field, you can modify its value within the Studio Editor, without needing to alter the script.
+This is particularly useful for attaching game objects, assigning textures, and customizing other critical elements of your game.

 What is The Preceding --!